Cedric the Entertainer makes fun of the royal family at the 2021 Emmys

 The jokes went down well with fans.
 “Cedric the Entertainer making fun of the royals and stanning King Archie LOVE THAT!” tweeted one person.

-One year after a socially-distanced ceremony for the awards, which celebrates the best in television, a limited amount of nominees have gathered in Los Angeles to accept their prizes.
+One year after a socially-distanced ceremony for the awards, which celebrate the best in television, a limited amount of nominees have gathered in Los Angeles to accept their prizes.

 The Crown and The Mandalorian lead this year’s nominations.
 Other shows in contention include Lovecraft Country, WandaVision and Ted Lasso.